 If you’re going through an agency, you need to find out their deadline (usually in March) and sign up via their individual website.
 If you want to find your own camp then check out the thousands of ACA accredited camps throughout the US and make your decision.
 Applications will require some thought, and usually some references so have your referees on standby.
 You’ll be expected to make a YouTube video and to recall all your experiences that support you being a camp counselor.
 Send it in via the agency’s individual processes and pay the initial enquiry cash (in some cases), and sit back and relax.

 If your application is accepted you’ll be invited to a camp counselor interview with your chosen agency.
-These are nothing to be scared of – I used to be a CCUSA interviewer and all I was checking for was that you were predominantly normal and that you knew what you were letting yourself in for.
-Prepare for this as you would a normal interview though and dress smartly.
+These are nothing to be scared of – prepare for this as you would a normal interview though and dress smartly.
 Have some answers prepared to questions like ‘What would you do if a child disrespected you?’, ‘Tell me about a time you were stressed?’, ‘Why do you want to be a camp counselor?’, and the like.

 5. Wait for acceptance